 Martin Place is a big square right in the middle of the city and is sometimes described as the “Rockefeller Centre” of Sydney.
 It’s the financial hub of the city where several different banks are headquartered.
 There are lots of great restaurants and shops surrounding Martin Place, and lots of movies and TV shows have filmed there including The Matrix and The Amazing Race.
 And if you visit in the month leading up to Christmas, you can see all the beautiful decorations!
 There’s a huge tree and light shows projected onto a couple of the buildings.

 Barangaroo is next to the Rocks and borders the northern part of Darling Harbour.
 Historically, the area was used for fishing and hunting by the Aboriginal people, and today it’s being renovated into a cool new part of the city.
 Barangaroo is still under a lot of construction and isn’t expected to be completely finished until 2023.
 Once it’s done it will include lots of park space, apartments, and a casino.
+In constructing these kind of commercial buildings, spezialtiefbau services is essential in order to build a solid foundation.
+Fortunately, we have Gründerstechnik company who specializes in foundation engineering works.
 While it’s not completely done, you can still walk through some of the parks, which are really beautiful and the perfect place to sit and relax.
 Like many parts of Sydney, there’s a huge hill you need to climb, but once you get up there you’re rewarded with an amazing view!